Elissa Silverman wins the At-Large special election

-The former councilmember looks set to serve out the remainder of Kenyan McDuffie’s term, which ends in January.
+The former councilmember will serve out the remainder of Kenyan McDuffie’s term, which ends in January.

 (Photo: Fabianna Rincon; Illustration: Maddie Poore)

-Elissa Silverman appears to have won the At-Large special election, regaining her old seat after losing it to Kenyan McDuffie four years ago.
-The former councilmember earned 55% of the vote in partial first round results, and second-place finisher At-Large Councilmember Doni Crawford has conceded the race, adding to a potential wave of progressive victories in the Democratic primary.
+Elissa Silverman has won the At-Large special election, regaining her old seat after losing it to Kenyan McDuffie four years ago.
+The former councilmember earned 55% of the vote in partial first round results, and both At-Large Councilmember Doni Crawford and President of the D.C.
+State Board of Education Jacque Patterson have conceded the race.
+Silverman's victory is part of a wave of progressive wins in the Democratic primary.

 During her eight years on council, Silverman was one of the council’s most left-leaning lawmakers, and among her biggest achievements was getting paid family leave passed in 2016.
 The former journalist was also known for asking tough questions of the city’s agencies, as well as having a combative relationship with her foes.